isaiaherb/reddit-analytics/README.md

 This repository contains raw Python and SQL scripts that extract, transform, and load cleaned data from praw into SQL Server.

-This repository also includes an Apache Airflow DAG to manage the workflow.
+This repository also includes an example Apache Airflow DAG to manage workflows.

-Visit **https://hub.docker.com/repository/docker/isaiaherb9264/reddit-charles-schwab** to download Docker images and run in Airflow.
+Visit **https://hub.docker.com/repository/docker/isaiaherb9264/reddit-charles-schwab** to download Docker images.

 ## Dependencies
 * pandas==2.2.2